 - You must also be a US citizen or permanent resident between the ages of 17 and 39.

-- You’ll also need to attend a military technical school before serving as a cyber systems operation specialist.
+- You must also attend a military technical school before serving as a cyber systems operation specialist.

-State/Military institutions, such as the Cybersecurity & Infrastructure Security Agency, also provide cyber operations internship opportunities.
-It’s already a given that you’ll undergo physical, technical, and hands-on training during and after your cyber operations program in the armed forces.
+State or military institutions, such as the Cybersecurity & Infrastructure Security Agency, also provide cyber operations internship opportunities.
+You will undergo physical, technical, and hands-on training during and after your cyber operations program in the armed forces.

 Cyber operations program curriculum

-Before you become a Cyber Operations Specialist, here is what a typical degree curriculum will look like:
+Here is what a typical Cyber Operations Specialist degree curriculum might look like:

 Module 1